- Recording yourself on video: Getting started (Mac)

 - Recording yourself on video: Getting started (PC)

-- How to upload a video into Moodle for your video assignments (for students)
+- How to upload (or delete) a video for your video assignments (for students)

 - How to post a video in a Discussion Forum

 - How to upload a video to YouTube and share it

 - What to do if your video file is too large

 There are many apps that can do screen recording and if you are using one that you are happy with, continue to use it.